Lyvora/lyvora-documentation/03 Protocol.md

 These events enable public auditability and transparency.
 # Future Roadmap: Oracle Integration
-Currently, delivery confirmation relies on SaaS API integrations.
-In the future, support for public oracles (such as Chainlink and Supra Oracles) will be considered to record delivery confirmations directly on-chain.
-At this time, none of these solutions offer official support for SUI, but we will monitor ecosystem developments.
-As an alternative, Lyvora may develop its own proprietary oracle.
+Currently, delivery confirmation is handled through SaaS API integrations with logistics partners.
+In the future, Lyvora will integrate decentralized oracle providers compatible with the SUI blockchain to bring delivery confirmations fully on-chain.

+### Oracles will be used to:

+- Confirm delivery events and status updates.

+- Submit verifiable tracking data.

+- Calculate real-time exchange rates.

+This enhances transparency and automates escrow logic without relying on manual intervention.

 # $LYV Token – Present and Future Uses
 ### In addition to cashback, the $LYV token has strategic purposes: